Send Your News

 The bad news: He hasn't been able to play golf lately as he waits for his foot to heal.
 He swore me to silence as to how he hurt it but I know you guys won't tell or bug him about it.
 I can trust you to keep his secret.
 He was putting on a new shoe!
 Not too exotic but I guess he is the only helicopter pilot in history to let putting on a new shoe cripple him. - April 2020.

-Bob Hoyt writes: Bruce Hill (deceased) is still around, also Fred Gartside (deceased) and Bob - November 2015
+Bob Hoyt (deceased) writes: Bruce Hill (deceased) is still around, also Fred Gartside (deceased) and Bob - November 2015

 Hi Bill.....you got it right via Email and the street address is 1717 Signature Place, Wilmington, NC 28405.
 Will try to make the event.
 Bob - March 2012